Meet Zach

 - UCLA Cybersecurity Certificate

-Outside of work, Zach enjoys writing music.
+When not working, Zach enjoys writing music.
 He’s released music and toured the country as a member of several bands, and his solo work has been used in the scores of feature-length films.

 Education